The Economist's Decline

 A glimmer of hope?

 In many ways, the loss of faith in economists is really not surprising.
 Their record, quite simply, is a bad one.
 On the big questions, they have, for over a decade now, given few answers.
-A culture of overconfidence led to the 2008 crash, and since then the profession’s reputation, like many economies around the world, has been flailing.
+A culture of overconfidence led to the 2008 crash, and since then the profession’s reputation, like many economies around the world, has been in tatters.
 Sidelined by politicians and mistrusted by the masses, economists' stock is somewhere close to an all-time low.

 There is, at least, some sign rehabilitation may be underway.
 Most notably, a growing number of outsiders have been welcomed into the field, in an overdue tempering of its more exclusive tendencies.
 The inclusion of historians, psychologists, and sociologists, among others, has afforded economics a methodological dexterity it previously lacked, broadening its scope.
 Greater interdisciplinary dialogue has also overseen a return of humility, as theories and models previously sacrosanct have been better scrutinised, refined, and sometimes debunked.
 However, in response to many of the biggest challenges (inequality, stagnant wages, etc.) the discipline remains wanting.
 Its orthodoxies have been undermined, but are yet to be replaced, and it’s crying out for fresh ideas.
 Perhaps the saddest thing, though, is that this has been the case for some time.